 For each option, the interest rate will determine how much you have to repay each month.
-Credit cards for example, have two common types of interest rates – purchase interest and cash advance interest rate.
+Business overdrafts charge interest when your account balance drops below zero.
+Business loan charges interest on the outstanding balance.
+Credit cards have two common types of interest rates – purchase interest and cash advance interest rate.
 Make sure you understand when you could be charged both.
 This quick guide explains how interest is calculated.

 4. How do you want to make repayments?

 Each product option has different conditions around repayment, with some more flexible than others.
 For a variable business loan, for example, you’ll pay back an amount each month over a set period of time of up to 30 years.
 The amount you repay could change if the interest rate moves.

 With a business overdraft or credit card, you can pay off as much as you want, as long as you’re at least meeting the minimum monthly repayment (this may include the interest, fees and charges incurred in the month).

 Before you borrow, make sure you have an idea of how much you can repay a month and whether this will vary.
 Creating a cash flow forecast can help you work this out by predicting money flowing in and out of your business for the next 12 months.